edx/loghandlersplus/README.md

   this writing, SQS will handle around 60 requests per second per thread, while SNS while handle around 30 (linear scaling confirmed up to 10 threads).
-* Fallback handler is a way of wrapping a handler in such a way that it won't take down your system.
+* Failsafe handler is a way of wrapping a handler in such a way that it won't take down your system.
 If a handler throws an exception, that exception is passed to a fallback handler.
 If a handler takes more than some period of time (e.g. http handler with the server